BoxLang 🚀 A New JVM Dynamic Language Learn More...

 | Pool utilization, queue status, task counts, health metrics |

-| Health summary across all executors |
+| Structured health summary across all executors with status and score |

 SchedulerTools